A healthy church has committed leaders, fruitful relationships, a vision to serve God, and...effective church management.

 If your staff is using multiple platforms or tools to plan, communicate, and execute, then you still have plenty of room for improvement.

-In other words, you may be able to save time, labor, and energy by pivoting to a single, streamlined platform for church management.
-A church management tool can automate workflows, prevent errors, and make internal processes easier and more transparent.
+In other words, you may be able to save time, labor, and energy by pivoting to a church management software.
+A church management software can automate workflows, prevent errors, and make internal processes easier and more transparent.

 Problem #2: Silos.